-- The windlass can be controlled from a switch at the helm or from the deck switches (see illustration to right). - Verify that the windlass breaker, located under the aft cockpit entertainment center sink, is activated before using the anchor windlass. - To haul the anchor, use engine power (not the windlass) to move the boat to, and directly above, the anchor.
+- The windlass is controlled from the deck switches (see illustration on previous page). - Verify that the windlass breaker, located on the port side of the forward engine room bulkhead, is activated before using the anchor windlass. - To haul the anchor, use engine power (not the windlass) to move the boat to, and directly above, the anchor.
 Activate the windlass to disengage the anchor from the bottom by pulling it straight up.
 Do not pull the boat to the anchor using the windlass or continue to operate the windlass if it has stalled or is overloaded.